llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 Since this survey is unable to acquire data from past clients, this question serves to address the languages that lawyers commonly encounter.
 The language one speaks is not guaranteed to be what is encountered.
 It will be interesting to note where the client and lawyer languages overlap and where they do not.

-+ *Overall, how many languages do you speak, write, and/or read?*
++ *11. Overall, how many languages do you speak, write, and/or read?*

 1